 Hamptons Doc Fest is an annual multi-day festival that welcomes filmmakers and documentary film lovers to the historic village of Sag Harbor, NY for screenings, discussions, panels, awards, and celebrations.
-In this intimate, walkable setting, festival-goers enjoy the local area’s unique shops, restaurants, inns, museums, and parks.
-Take in the water views on Long Wharf and the Windmill aglow in holiday lights before entering Bay Street Theater.
+In this intimate, walkable setting, festival-goers enjoy the local area’s unique shops, restaurants, inns, museums, and parks and can take in the water views on Long Wharf and the Windmill aglow in holiday lights before entering Bay Street Theater.
 From there the newly renovated Sag Harbor Cinema, with its state-of-the-art projection and sound capabilities, is a short walk away.

 Hamptons Doc Fest highlights include: